Step-by-Step ETC Guide for NIRCam Deep Field Imaging with MIRI Imaging Parallels

 See also: JWST ETC Backgrounds

 The backgrounds will vary significantly depending on the location of the sky and time of year.
-In the Backgrounds tab, we can specify the position Ra Dec as 03:32:28 -27:48:30, which is in the center of GOODS-S. Not knowing when the observations will be scheduled, we select Medium as the Background configuration (50th percentile for all dates with visibility).
+In the Backgrounds tab, you can specify the position Ra Dec as 03:32:28 -27:48:30, which is in the center of GOODS-S. Since you don't know when the observations will be scheduled, select Medium as the Background configuration (50th percentile for all dates with visibility).

 Instrument setup